 The parameter values are familiar from business cycle literature (see Table 1).
-We set the capital share to $\alpha = 0.33$ and the time allocation parameter $\psi = 3.60$, such that households spend 20% of their time endowment on market activity.
-We choose the discount factor so that the steady state annualised real interest rate is 3%.
+We set the capital share to $\alpha = 0.33$ and the time allocation parameter $\psi = 3.60$, such that households spend 20% of their time endowment to market activity.
+We choose the discount factor so that the steady state annualized real interest rate is 3%.
 We set the depreciation rate $\delta = 0.025$.
 The growth rate of Z_t , namely γ_z , is equal to 0.0036.
-The parameters of the two forcing variables (Z_b, χ_t) are borrowed from previous empirical works with US data.
-The standard-error σ_z of the technology shock is equal to 1% (Prescott, 1986; Burnside and Eichenbaum, 1996; Chari et al., 2007b; Christiano et al., 2006).
-We choose alternative values (0.90; 0.95; 0.99) for the autoregressive parameter ρ{γ} of the preference shock.
-Previous estimations (Chari et al., 2007b; Christiano et al., 2006) suggest value between 0.95 and 0.99, but we add $\rho{\gamma} = 0.90$ to check robustness.
-Finally, the standard error of this shock σ{γ} takes three different values (0.005; 0.01; 0.02).
-These values roughly summarise the range of previous estimates (Erceg et al., 2005; Chari et al., 2007b; Christiano et al., 2006).
-The alternative calibrations summarise previous estimates which use different datasets and estimation techniques.
+The parameters of the two forcing variables (Z_t, χ_t) are borrowed from previous empirical works with US data.
+The standard-error σ_z of the technology shock is equal to 1% (see Prescott, 1986, Burnside and Eichenbaum, 1996, Chari, Kehoe and McGrattan, 2007b and Christiano, Eichenbaum and Vigfusson, 2006).
+We choose alternative values (0.90;0.95;0.99) for the autoregressive parameter ρ{χ} of the preference shock.
+Previous estimations (see Chari, Kehoe and McGrattan, 2007b and Christiano, Eichenbaum and Vigfusson, 2006) suggest value between 0.95 and 0.99, but we add $\rho{\chi} = 0.90$ for a check of robustness.
+Finally, the standard error of this shock σ{χ} takes three different values (0.005;0.01;0.02).
+These values roughly summarize the range of previous estimates (see Erceg, Guerrieri and Gust, 2005, Chari, Kehoe and McGrattan, 2007b, and Christiano, Eichenbaum and Vigfusson, 2006).
+The alternative calibrations summarize previous estimates which use different datasets and estimation techniques.
 They allow us to conduct a sensitivity analysis and to evaluate the relative merits of different approaches for various calibrations of the forcing variables.